-First, merit criteria may be biased in that they advantage some unit faculty and disadvantage others without justification rooted in shared values or standards of excellence (e.g. by attaching greater weight to activities that are associated with particular subsets of faculty rather than equally accessible to all faculty).
-In this respect, the unit relies on merit criteria that are not inclusive of all faculty or do not reflect the values of the full unit so much as a subset of it.
-Insofar as such biases are endogenous to criteria on which merit assessment is based, faculty salaries can become inequitable while remaining properly differentiated by merit scores.
+First, merit criteria may be biased, advantaging some faculty and disadvantaging others (e.g. by attaching greater weight to activities that are associated with particular subsets of faculty rather than equally accessible to all faculty).
+Insofar as such biases are endogenous to criteria on which merit assessment is based, faculty salaries can become inequitable while remaining differentiated by merit scores.
 As this bias gets imported into, and thereby distorts, merit scores, these inequities often elude detection through standard salary structure audits, which rely on merit scores rather than the underlying activities on which they are based.
 CU has on several occasions attempted to reduce this kind of bias in merit criteria (e.g., in the "Inclusive Excellence" exercise of the 2010s and more recently by urging units to consider DEI work in merit assessment), but it remains unclear how much these efforts have achieved in reducing such sources of bias.
-While the FSPWG did not review primary unit merit criteria (beyond the scope of our charge), we view transparent merit criteria and review procedures among the more effective safeguards against internal biases such as these.
+While the FSPWG did not review primary unit merit criteria (beyond the scope of our charge), we view transparent merit criteria and review procedures among the more effective safeguards against internal biases, and recommend several promising practices below for mitigating this potential source of salary inequity.